department-of-veterans-affairs/vagov-content/pages/disability/compensation-rates.md

 ---
 <div class="va-introtext">

-View current VA disability compensation rates based on disability, and learn what factors other than your disability rating may affect your payment.
+View current VA disability compensation payment rates, and learn what factors other than your disability rating may affect the amount you receive each month.

 </div>